sosuisen/javafx-builder-class-generator/README.md

 # JavaFX Builder Class Generator

+❗Notice: The development of this extension has been discontinued.
+Please consider using its successor at https://github.com/sosuisen/javafx-builder-api.

+---

 This VSCode extension provides a code generator for creating builder classes in JavaFX projects.

 You can generate builder classes for various types included in the `javafx.scene.*` packages, such as `Button` and `VBox`,